sai-d-build/circuit_stem/DOCS/CORE_REFACTORING.md

 #### **Step 2: Modify the Old Engine to Use the Adapter**

-Now we would modify the original `GameEngineNotifierV2` to use our new logic for just one specific case.
+Now we will modify the original `GameEngineNotifierV2` to use our new logic for just one specific case.

 **File to Modify:** `lib/application/game_engine_notifier.dart`

 Find the method responsible for handling taps (it might be named `_handleTap` or be inside the `InteractionBehavior`).
-We were going to change it.
+We are going to change it.

 **FROM (The Old Way):**
 ```dart